-That being said, here are some of the most pertinent, purported benefits of DAA use:
+That being said, here are some of the most reported benefits of DAA use:

-- May act to increase thyroid hormone production (T4 and T3) via production of hydrogen peroxide from oxidation of DAA in the thyroid gland—elevating levels of thyroid hormones ultimately will increase metabolic rate
+- May act to increase thyroid hormone production (T4 and T3) via the production of hydrogen peroxide from oxidation of DAA in the thyroid gland.
+Elevating levels of thyroid hormones ultimately will increase the metabolic rate.

-Testosterone, GH and IGF-1 all have implications for speeding up recovery time from resistance training, enhancing muscle growth, increasing work capacity and libido, among other factors for the active individual.
+Testosterone, GH, and IGF-1 all have implications for speeding up the recovery time from resistance training, enhancing muscle growth, increasing work capacity, and libido, among other factors for the active individual.

 However, it should be noted that increases in testosterone within physiological ranges, as seen with DAA supplementation, appear to have minimal effect on healthy males.